Meet the Staff

 Strengths Finder: Connectedness, Learner, Developer, Individualization, Empathy

-Becca is an American, and grew up running around the woods of Minnesota with her sister and brothers.
-She was raised Catholic and fell in love with Jesus more deeply at Franciscan University, where she received a Bachelor’s in Theology and in Catechetics.
-At the Augustine Institute in Denver, Colorado, she received her Master’s in Leadership for the New Evangelization and then worked on the parish implementation team for formed.org, the Catholic faith formation website.
+Becca is an American, and grew up running around the woods of Minnesota.
+She was raised Catholic and fell in love with Jesus more deeply at Franciscan University, where she received a BA in Theology and in Catechetics.
+At the Augustine Institute in Denver, Colorado, she received her MA in Leadership for the New Evangelization and then worked on the parish implementation team for formed.org, the Catholic faith formation website.
 She met her fiance Chris O’Hara while working for the Steubenville Conferences’ Franciscan LEAD program, and moved to Halifax in June 2018.
 Becca and Chris will get married in June 2019 in Minnesota.
 She is excited to serve this parish because she loves Jesus and wants to bring as many people to love Him as possible.

 Director of Religious Education, Grades Primary-6